-Revenue spending in 2014/15
+Revenue spending in 2015/16

-In February 2014, we agreed our budget for 2014/15 at £326.2 million.
-This resulted in a band-D council tax of £1,027.30, which is the same as in the past 6 years.
-The following table shows that our actual spending was £279.8 million against the budget of £326.2 million which includes transfers.
-These figures are based on service responsibilities, rather than the total cost of providing services (including charges for support services, using assets, and adjustments to show the true cost of providing pensions to employees), which is used in the income and expenditure account on page 49.
+In February 2015, the Authority agreed its budget for 2015/16 at £314.7 million.
+This resulted in a band-D council tax of £1,027.30 for the sixth successive year.
+The following table shows our actual spending across our service headings.
+These figures are based on service responsibilities, rather than the total cost of providing services (including charges for support services, using assets, and adjustments to show the true cost of providing pensions to employees), which is used in the income and expenditure account on page 58.